 Begin by saying a nice hello to both Venus and Juno.
 Thank them for giving you a way to connect to others at all.
 Then ask them what they want.
 When you find out, accept that this is a real need for you and give it to yourself.
 When Venus in Gemini whispers to you “I really like dating smart people,” you’d better listen, because dumb-but-pretty will not hold your attention for long.
-When Juno in Sagittarius whispers, “I need somebody adventuresome and free,” don’t go for Mr. Moneybags—he’s too busy worrying about the bottom line to take you traveling.
+When Juno in Sagittarius whispers, “I need somebody adventuresome and free,” don’t go for Mr./Ms. Moneybags—they’re too busy worrying about the bottom line to go traveling with you.

 I’ll be devoting my next two blogposts to what Venus and Juno might want, according to the sign they are in.
 You’ll find out what this means for you.

 A Lifelong Love Reading can answer all your questions about relationship